 Critical Access Hospital 96-Hour Rule

-To receive payment under Medicare Part A, Critical Access Hospitals (CAHs) are required to have their physicians confirm that patients will be transferred to another hospital or discharged within 96 hours.
-In 2017, the Centers for Medicare & Medicaid Services (CMS) expressed that the 96-hour rule requirements would be seen as “low priority,” but the restrictions remained as requirements during audits and recoupments.
+To receive payment under Medicare Part A, Critical Access Hospitals (CAHs) must have their physicians confirm that patients will be transferred to another hospital or discharged within 96 hours.
+In 2017, the Centers for Medicare & Medicaid Services (CMS) expressed that the 96-hour rule requirements would be seen as “low priority,” but the restrictions remained requirements during audits and recoupments.

 Origin of the 96-Hour Rule